Monday, February 11, 2008

 Answer: Within the context of ignorance and apathy, I don't know and I don't care.

-Question: If we have more players than the other team, can we share batting spots in the lineup?
+Question: Do you think we will ever use ASA rules instead of our own?
 Answer: I have 3 things to say about that, no, hell no, and finally no.

 Question: How did an idiot like you ever get to be Commissioner?